lutzhamel/popsom/joss/paper.md

 two perspectives of a dataset is often helpful during a data analysis.

 4. The package provides a number of easily accessible quality metrics for the self-organizing map and the centroid based cluster models [@hamel2016som; @tatoian2018self].
 In particular, the package computes the `convergence` of a map which is a linear combination of the variance captured and the topographic fidelity of the map.
 A value close to one of this metric indicates a converged map.
 Furthermore, `popsom` also computes the `separation` of the clusters in a model.
-In general, a value close to one indicates well separated clusters.
+In general, a value close to one here indicates well separated clusters.

 # Usage